MitchellGleason/Neural-Network-Charity-Analysis/README.md

 - The target accuracy of 75% was not achieved, the final accuracy score was 72.3%.
 All of the following steps taken to improve the model resulted in accuracy scores within less than 1% of each other
 - Steps taken to improve the model consisted of variations of the following:
-    - Adding a third hidden layer with 25 nodes
+    - Adding a third and fourth hidden layer
     - Increasing the number of nodes in the first and second hidden layers to 150 and 75 respectively
     - Changing the activation function to leaky_relu and elu
     - Changing the number of epochs to 120